Vets issue chocolate warning after 60% treated pets last Easter

 The Voice of the Veterinary Profession survey asked companion animal vets across the UK if they saw any cases of chocolate poisoning in pets during last year’s Easter holiday period.

-Some 372 vets completed the survey and, on average, 62% reported having treated at least one case.
-The highest incidence was in the south of England.
+Some 850 vets completed the survey and, on average, 60% reported having treated at least one case.

 Other articles on this topic

 The BVA’s Junior Vice President, Daniella Dos Santos said: “Easter is an enjoyable, welcome break for many families and chocolate eggs are often part of the fun.
 However, these sweet treats are not suitable for pets, and can be very dangerous to dogs in particular if accidentally ingested.

 “It is concerning that a high proportion of vets are still seeing pets coming in with chocolate poisoning as this can be easily avoided.
 To avoid an Easter emergency and keep it enjoyable all round, we advise that owners keep chocolate and sweet treats out of reach of pets, inside cupboards and sealed away where possible.”

 The effects of chocolate poisoning in dogs usually appear within 12 hours and can last up to three days.
 First signs can include excessive thirst, vomiting, diarrhoea and restlessness.
 These symptoms can then develop into hyperactivity, tremors, abnormal heart rate, hyperthermia and rapid breathing.
 In severe cases, dogs can experience fits and heartbeat irregularities and some cases can result in coma or death.

 Owners who suspect their pet has eaten a dangerous amount of chocolate should not wait for signs or symptoms to appear before they contact a vet.
 Instead, they should telephone their vet immediately or, out of hours, their nearest Vets Now pet emergency clinic.